Darryl Fitton

-Darryl Fitton (born 5 May 1962) is a former English professional darts player.
+Darryl Fitton (born 5 May 1962) is an English former professional darts player.
 He was nicknamed The Dazzler and worked as an undertaker before embarking on his darts career.
 Fitton won the 2009 Finder Masters and the 2016 BDO World Trophy.
 He was also a three-time BDO World Championship semi-finalist, the runner-up at the 2007 World Masters, and a quarter-finalist at the 2008 Grand Slam of Darts.

 Darts career

 Fitton's first TV appearance was against Peter Manley in the 1997 PDC World Matchplay.
 However, he lost 8–6, and has not made another PDC appearance since.

 Fitton debuted in the BDO World Championship in 2003 as a qualifier, but lost 1–3 to fellow qualifier John Burton in the first round.
 In 2004, he returned to Lakeside, again hitting a 180 score with his very first turn.
 He reached the quarter-finals before being beaten by Andy Fordham, who went on to win the title.
 The following year, he reached the semi-finals, this time losing out to Raymond van Barneveld in a hard-fought 5–3 scoreline, as van Barneveld went on to win the title that year.
 After that, Darryl did not win a match at the World Championship for the next two years, losing to Martin Adams and Phill Nixon in the first round of the 2006 and 2007 championships respectively.
 Fitton did reach the final of the Winmau World Masters in 2007, leading Robert Thornton 5–2 before Thornton hit back to win 7–5.

 In the 2008 World Championship, Fitton got beyond the first round for the first time since 2005 when he bossed his match against Davy Richardson, running out a 3–1 winner with a 94.86 average.
 In the second round he put in one of the most dominant performances of the World Championship when he averaged over 100 in a 4-0 hammering of Gary Robson.
 However he lost 5–1 in the quarter-finals to number-one seed (and eventual champion) Mark Webster.

 Darryl is known as a consistently high scorer, he once held the record for best average in a full, televised match.
 His 6–0 win against Davy Richardson in the 2004 International Darts League saw him hit a three-dart average of 114.15.
 This was, at the time, the highest three-dart average on a televised tournament.